Competencies

 What does artificial intelligence mean?

-The term artificial intelligence (AI) or AI (artificial intelligence) is not clearly defined.
-A definition fails simply because the concept of intelligence is not clear.
-The term artificial intelligence (AI) was created in the 1950s and is therefore historically shaped and subject to many influences.
-The term reflects the vision and the "big picture".
-AI touches on several technical and scientific disciplines and is often used (including by us) as a catchy marketing term.
-When people talk about AI in measurement technology or image processing, they usually mean machine learning (ML, machine learning) or "deep learning" (DL, deep learning).
-The terms build on each other as follows.
-Artificial Intelligence (AI) → Machine Learning (ML) Deep Learning (DL)
+The term Artificial Intelligence (AI) was coined as early as the 1950s and is therefore historically shaped and subject to many influences.
+The term reflects the vision and the "big picture."
+AI touches upon several technical and scientific disciplines and is often used (including by us) as a catchy marketing term.

 Artificial intelligence to optimize your testing processes

-Although artificial intelligence is often referred to as a trend, it is by no means a new phenomenon.
-As early as the 1950s, scientists shared the belief that the process of thinking is not limited to the human brain.
-After research on the topic stalled, especially in the 80s, technology companies like Google gave the field a new boom in the 2000s.
-Today artificial intelligence is an integral part of our everyday life.
+Although artificial intelligence is often described as a trend, it is by no means a new phenomenon.
+As early as the 1950s, scientists shared the conviction that the process of thinking is not limited to the human brain.
+After research on the topic stalled, particularly in the 1980s, technology companies like Google brought new momentum to the field in the 2000s.
+Today, artificial intelligence is an integral part of our everyday lives.

 What does machine learning (ML) mean?

-In image processing, there are basically two different ways to deal with a problem:
+In image processing, there are basically two different ways to address a problem:

-• Manual formulation and programming of rules after the results are calculated or defined
+• Manually formulating and programming rules after the results have been calculated or defined

 Machine learning